 Alongside the prize we:

-- Run a video competition for all the judging panels involved, take at look at some of last year's highlights.
+- Run a video competition for all the judging panels involved.
+Take at look at some of the highlights of the 2022 competition.

 We have specific information for publishers and school/youth groups looking to get involved with the Young People's Book Prize.